May 13, 2014 09:00 AM

 Materials needed: Select one child's EC file from caseload and bring to workshop.
 Participants will utilize their own student's EC file to determine the student's present level of performance in language, audition, vocabulary and speech, then develop a long range plan to close the gaps in the identified areas of delay.
 Participants will develop several lesson plans to address their student's needs.

-Sharon Moore, CED, LSLS Cert AVT, NBCT received her Bachelor of Science degree and Hearing Impaired certification from the University of North Carolina at Greensboro in 1985.
-She taught preschool, kindergarten and first grade at the Central North Carolina School for the Deaf from 1985-1996.
-Sharon worked as a resource teacher for Guilford County Schools in the Exceptional Children’s Program in 1996.
-In 2000, she worked with children in the Central North Carolina Early Intervention Program for Children Who are Deaf or Hard-of-Hearing.
-Sharon has her Birth through Kindergarten certification, C.E.D., Infant Toddler credentials and National Board Certification as an Exceptional Needs Specialist.
-Sharon is currently a Consulting Teacher for the Deaf and Hard of Hearing, Exceptional Children's Division of the Dept. of Public Instruction, offering a variety of services to parents, professionals and school systems related to the education of students who are deaf or hard of hearing.
+Sharon Moore, M.A., CED, NBCT, LSLS Cert.
+AVT received her BS degree and Hearing Impaired certification from the University of North Carolina at Greensboro and Master’s degree in Language Development and Learning from Lenoir Rhyne University.
+She taught at the Central North Carolina School for the Deaf from 1985-1996.
+Sharon has worked as an exceptional children’s resource teacher for Guilford County Schools, the Central NC Early Intervention Program for Children Who are Deaf or Hard of Hearing, and the Resource Support Program for the Office of Education Services.
+Sharon has her Birth through Kindergarten Certification, Reading Certification, C.E.D., Infant Toddler credentials and National Board Certification as an Exceptional Needs Specialist.
+Sharon is currently a consultant for the Exceptional Children’s Division of the Dept. of Public Instruction.
+Sharon has served as Secretary/Historian on the Board of Directors for the North Carolina Chapter of AG Bell.

-Aubrey Dubois-Quinlan, B.S., NBCT received her Bachelor of Science Degree in Deaf Education in 2002 from The University of North Carolina at Greensboro.
+Aubrey Dubois-Quinlan, M.A., NBCT received her Bachelor of Science Degree in Deaf Education in 2002 from The University of North Carolina at Greensboro and Masters degree in Language Development and Learning from Lenoir Rhyne University.
 She worked as an itinerant teacher for the public school system for six years, serving students ages 3-21.
 Aubrey received her National Board Certification as an Exceptional Needs Specialist in 2007.
 In 2008, she joined the Resource Support Program through the Office of Education Services to provide outreach services to professionals, parents, and school systems serving deaf and hard-of-hearing students across North Carolina.
+She is currently a consultant for the Exceptional Children’s Division of the Dept. of Public Instruction.
+Aubrey became a certified See-The-Sound Visual Phonics Trainer in 2012.

 NHC Board of Education Center -